 Notes

-Vegan Option: Make sure the puff pastry you buy at the shop is vegan (most tend to be) and omit the egg wash.
-Just brush the pastry with a small amount of dairy-free milk.Storage: The pies will keep for about 4 days in the fridge or can be frozen for 2 months.
+Vegan Option: make sure the puff pastry you buy is vegan (most are) and omit the egg wash, brushing the pastry with a little dairy free milk instead.Storage: The pies will keep for about 4 days in the fridge or can be frozen for 2 months.
 To reheat, place in the oven covered with foil to prevent the pastry burning until warm, and then remove the foil for the last 5 minutes to make sure the pastry gets nice and crispy.Make Ahead: You can make the filling up to 2 days in advance and keep it in the fridge until ready to make the pies.